ashleyfae/naked-social-share/readme.txt

 == Changelog ==

 = 1.4.1 =
-* Update Font Awesome library to version 4.7.0.
+* Updated Font Awesome library to version 4.7.0.

 = 1.4.0 =
 * You can now control the automatic display on all public post types instead of just posts and pages.